FAQS

 How do I adopt a cat from TNR La Pêche?

 Email us at tnr.lapeche@gmail.com with the name of the cat or kitten you are interested in!
-We have a comprehensive application process to help match cats and potential adopters based on lifestyle and needs.
+We have a comprehensive application process to help match cats and potential adopters.

 -